Charles Adam: Administrative career

-Adam's brother Francis was the partial owner of the "Nismes" slave plantation in British Guiana.
-After Francis died on 8 June 1820, a part of the mortgage on the plantation was subsequently transferred into Adam's possession on 25 April 1835.
-Adam, like Francis, was a judgment creditor and was selected as one of the executors of Francis' will and testament; as a result of the Slavery Abolition Act 1833, slavery was abolished in British Guiana, and Adam claimed £6,405 of compensation from the British government on 25 July 1836 under the terms of the Slave Compensation Act 1837.

 Adam died at Greenwich on 16 September 1853.
 He was buried in Greenwich Hospital Cemetery.
 The cemetery was largely cleared in the late 19th century to create a pocket park but his name is listed on the west face of the Officers Monument in the centre of the park.
 Adam Bay, Northern Territory, at the mouth of the Adelaide River, was named for him.